arikalea/mod0resources/blenker_arika_resources.md

--the videos of our sessions have been very helpful to refer to -Youtube videos
+-the videos of our class sessions
+-Youtube videos
 -stackoverflow
 -Mod 0 slack channel